-With a cushion placed under the lower back, legs straightened, this inverted pose diminishes the pressure on the spine, soothing lower back and pelvic pain.
+With a cushion placed under the lower back and legs straightened, this inverted pose diminishes the pressure on the spine, soothing lower back, and pelvic pain.

 It improves your flexibility

 As with any stretching position, raising your legs against the wall helps get more flexible and improves mobility.
 This stretch particularly strengthens the legs, and abdominal muscles because the curve of the spine is reduced.
 In addition, it gently extends the back of your hamstrings.

-- Wear loose comfortable clothes such as pyjamas.
-Tight workout clothes will restrict your ankles, legs and will refrain proper blood flow.
+- Wear loose comfortable clothes such as pajamas.
+Tight workout clothes will restrict your ankles and your legs.
+This will consequently prevent proper blood flow.
 The purpose is the opposite!
 We want to improve blood circulation!